Gerhard Kretschmar: Impact

-Historians have called this case a "trial balloon", a case deliberately selected to test and trigger the implementation of the euthanasia program that had been being prepared for months.
-Actually the murder of Gerhard Kretschmar was followed immediately with further actions in that direction, coming as it did shortly before the outbreak of World War II.
-In October, Hitler provided written authorization, backdated to 1 September, to Brandt and Bouhler to begin the systematic registration of children with severe disabilities, and to assemble a panel of doctors who would decide whether these children should be murdered.
+Historians have called this case a "trial balloon", a case deliberately selected to test and trigger the implementation of the euthanasia program that had been prepared for months.
+In fact, the euthanasia of Gerhard Kretschmar was followed immediately with further actions in that direction, coming as it did shortly before the outbreak of World War II.
+In October, Hitler provided written authorization, backdated to 1 September, to Brandt and Bouhler to begin the systematic registration of children with severe disabilities, and to assemble a panel of doctors who would decide whether these children met euthanasia criteria.
 Registration began on 18 August, only three weeks after Gerhard Kretschmar's death.